 The Board

-Find information about the composition of the Board, our organisational structure and governance, and requirements regarding the Board and the Group's CEO.
+Information about the composition of the Board, requirements regarding the Board and the CEO, and the Board’s work and responsibilities.

 At the subsequent first Board meeting, Fredrik Lundberg was appointed as Vice Chairman of the Board.